-Why Four Gospels, then,-when only one would have been aplenty and much safer, as fewer contradictions-out of the fifty ascribed by pious forging hands to the Holy Twelve?
+Why Four Gospels, then, -- when only one would have been aplenty and much safer, as fewer contradictions -- out of the fifty ascribed by pious forging hands to the Holy Twelve?
 The pious Fathers are ready here, as ever, with fantastic reasons to explain things whereof they are ignorant or are not willing to give honest reasons for.
-"The saintly Bishop of Lyons," says CE. with characteristic clerical solemnity when anyone else would laugh, "Irenæus (died about 202), who had known Polycarp in Asia Minor, not only admits and quotes our four Gospels, [he is the very first to mention them !]-but argues that there must be just four, no more and no less.
+"The saintly Bishop of Lyons," says CE. with characteristic clerical solemnity when anyone else would laugh, "Irenaeus (died about 202), who had known Polycarp in Asia Minor, not only admits and quotes our four Gospels, [he is the very first to mention them!] -- but argues that there must be just four, no more and no less.
 He says: 'It is not possible that the Gospels be either more or fewer than they are.
-For since there are four zones of the world in which we live, and four principal winds, while the Church is scattered throughout the world, . . . and the pillar and ground of the Church is the Gospel, . . . it is fitting that we should have four pillars, breathing out immortality on every side and vivifying our flesh. . . .
+For since there are four zones of the world in which we live, and four principal winds, while the Church is scattered throughout the world. ... and the pillar and ground of the Church is the Gospel. ... it is fitting that we should have four pillars, breathing out immortality on every side and vivifying our flesh. ...
 The living creatures are quadriform, and the Gospel is quadriform, as is also the course followed by our Lord"!
 (CE. vi, 659.)
 Thus far CE. quoting the good Bishop; but we may follow the Bishop a few lines further in his very innocent ratiocinations from ancient Hebrew mythology, in proof of the divine Four:

-"For this reason were four principal covenants given to the human race: One prior to the deluge, under Adam; the second, that after the deluge, under Noah; the third, the giving of the law, under Moses; the fourth, that which renovates man, and sums up all things by means of the Gospel, raising and bearing men upon its wings into the heavenly Kingdom. . .
-But that these Gospels alone are true and reliable, and admit neither an increase nor diminution of the aforesaid number, I have proved by so many and such arguments.
-For, since God made all things in due proportion and adaptation, it was fit also that the outward aspect of the Gospel should be well arranged and harmonized.
-The opinion of those men, therefore, who handed the Gospel down to us, having been investigated, from their very fountainheads, let us proceed also [to the remaining apostles], and in-188 quire into their doctrine with regard to God."
+"For this reason were four principal covenants given to the human race: One prior to the deluge, under Adam; the second, that after the deluge, under Noah; the third, the giving of the law, under Moses; the fourth, that which renovates man, and sums up all things by means of the Gospel, raising and bearing men upon its wings into the heavenly adaptation, it was fit also that the outward aspect of the Gospel should be well arranged and harmonized.
+The opinion of those men, therefore, who handed the Gospel down to us, having been investigated, from their very fountainheads, let us proceed also [to the remaining apostles), and inquire into their doctrine with regard to God."
 (Iren.
 Adv.
-Har.
+Haer.
 III, xi, 8, 9; ANF. i, 428-29.)